zentralopensource/zentral/docs/apps/inventory.md

 	* `inventory.view_osxapp`
 	* `inventory.view_osxappinstance`
 * optional parameter:
-	* `source`: The name of an inventory source.
+	* `source_name`: The name of an inventory source.
 Only machines with macOS apps collected via this source will be included in the export.

 Use this endpoint to trigger a machine macOS app instances export task.
 The result of this task will be a Zip archive containing a CSV file for each source.